-Sleeping bags are an essential part of any camping trip.
-Not only do they provide you with a comfy night’s sleep, they also act as an extra layer of protection between you and the elements of nature.
-When most people think of sleeping bags, they think of heavy, down bags that are made to keep you warm on cold winter nights.
-While many sleeping bags are constructed with warmth in mind, there are just as many that are meant for camping in warmer climates.
+Sleeping bags are an essential part of any camping trip, but when most people think of sleeping bags, they think of heavy, down bags with a below-zero temperature rating.
+While many of them are constructed with cold winter nights in mind, there are just as many that are meant for camping in warmer climates.

-Below you will find tips on what to look for when choosing your next sleeping bag, how to care for your sleeping bag once you’ve bought it, and a list of the top summer sleeping bag choices available.
-It can be easy to avoid restless nights and sweaty mornings with a versatile, temperature rated sleeping bag.
+In this article you will find tips on what to look for when choosing your next sleeping bag, how to care for your sleeping bag once you’ve bought it, and a list of the top summer sleeping bag choices available.
 Ensure that your next summer trip will leave you with cool and comfortable memories with these best sleeping bag options.

 There are several factors that you should think about when looking for a summer sleeping bag.
 Not all sleeping bags are made equally, and different situations can call for different kinds of sleeping bags.

 Take into consideration the factors below to find a sleeping bag that is comfortable and suited for your individual needs.